For Parents & Guardians

 - The street address (including the street number or name/number of the building) of either the sponsoring program or the location where your daughter will be staying so that you can send her packages by airmail if necessary.

-- In an emergency you may also contact the Smith Campus Police who are able to reach the dean for international study outside of regular office hours.
+- In an emergency, you may also contact the Smith Campus Police, who can reach the dean for international study outside of regular office hours.
 See the Smith Emergency Contact page for travel emergencies.

 We encourage you to consult the program dates and plan your travel after the program.
 It is not typical for families to visit students overseas.
 If you can afford to make a visit, it's best to do so when the program has finished so your daughter can show you around her new "home" at a time when she has no academic responsibilities.

 Smith students are not allowed to leave a program early; just like at Smith, each end of the semester or year is the important culmination of her academic experience.

 Northampton, MA 01063